Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Goals

-• It must be easily scaled nationwide
+• The solution must easily scale nationwide

-Learning about common issues by interviewing staff
+Learning about issues by interviewing staff

 • So late that they would need to reschedule